Intercountry Adoption – Mongolia

 - For children 8 to 16 years old - once every two years.

 The adoption agency is responsible for translation of the reports into Mongolian and their delivery to the Immigration Agency.
-In necessary cases the Immigration Agency shall visit the adopted children at the expense of adopted parents and adoption agency in order to meet with the child and examine his/her conditions.
+In necessary cases, the Immigration Agency shall visit the adopted children at the expense of the adopted parents and adoption agency in order to meet with the child and examine his/her conditions.

 According to Mongolian regulations, adoptive parents have a responsibility to introduce the child to Mongolian culture.